Kayaae/titanic/README.md

 # Titanic Classification - Learning Project

 This is a classification learning project done using Jupyter Notebook.
-The purpose of the project is to solve the well known Titanic problem: which passengers will survive the Titanic crash?
+The purpose of this project is to solve the well known Titanic problem: which passengers will survive the Titanic crash?

-Main focuses in this project are:
+The main focuses of this learning project are:
 - classification models
 - transformers
 - pipelines